 Shortly after seeing the documentary, Food, Inc. in 2009, we were inspired by farmer and author Joel Salatin of Polyface Farms in Virginia and began supporting the local farms movement.
 We began visiting local Texas farms and filling coolers in the back of our trusty Volkswagen Rabbit with raw milk, fresh-baked sourdough bread, organic berries, and sweet potatoes.
 And then other people wanted in on it.
-What began as 17 families quickly turned into our family business from 2009-2015: Urban Acres, an organic produce co-op that grew to over 3,000 families all over the Dallas/Ft.
+What began as 17 families quickly turned into our family business from 2009-2015: Urban Acres, an organic produce co-op that grew to over 2,300 families all over the Dallas/Ft.
 Worth metroplex.
 We also ran Urban Acres Farmstead, a 1/4 acre urban farm, market, and organic café where we sold local, artisan goods and hosted events for the community.

 At the end of 2015, we sold our business, dismantled our lives of over a decade in urban Dallas and decided to move to middle Tennessee, just south of Nashville.
 We jammed our stuff in a POD and headed northeast down I-30 without a new job or home in sight, towards opportunity, possibility, rolling hills, and four seasons.
 Steven became connected to the local community when he accepted a role as Farm Director at Homestead Manor and director of the Thompson's Station Farmer's Market.

-One magical day, we found our own farmland in breathtakingly beautiful Santa Fe, TN (pronounced “Santa Fee”), about 45 minutes south of Nashville and just off The Natchez Trace Parkway.
-We knew it was time to start our own farm, and this is where Kindred Farm has begun to take shape.
+Then one day, we found land in breathtakingly beautiful Santa Fe, TN (it's pronounced “Santa Fee”), about 45 minutes south of Nashville and just off The Natchez Trace Parkway.
+We knew it was time to start our own farm, and this is where Kindred Farm began to take shape.
 The land was used for farming many generations ago in the World War II era, but nothing was growing for decades.
-We broke ground on the first day of spring 2017 and have been building our farm from scratch.
+We broke ground on the first day of spring 2017 and started from scratch.